How To Manage Promotion When There Is No Scope For Vertical Growth ?

 3) People Skills

-Technical skills you already have, and that is the reason why you are existing there.
-Other two skills, one has to develop if he/she wants to grow in the organization.
-Without developing these two things, if you keep cribbing that there is no promotion, you will never get.
+You already possess technical skills, which is why you are in your current position.
+The other two skills need to be developed if you want to grow in the organization.
+Without developing these skills, if you keep complaining that there is no promotion, you will never advance.

-"There was a person (may be a star performer), whose contribution to the organization was excellent; he excelled in all fronts and tasks given to him.
-Almost everyone in the organization was talking about promotion of our hero.
-Performance review held.
-Everyone was handed over a 'review sheet' detailing about their increment/ promotion.
-Our hero opened his cover and could understand an excellent increment was awarded, but there was no promotion.
-He alomost wept.
-MD was out of station; and our hero had sleepless nights, and could not see people in the office; whoever he saw looked at him as if he/she was asking hey, what happened?".
+"There was a person (maybe a star performer), whose contribution to the organization was excellent; he excelled in all fronts and tasks given to him.
+Almost everyone in the organization was talking about the promotion of our hero.
+Performance reviews were held.
+Everyone was handed a 'review sheet' detailing their increment/promotion.
+Our hero opened his cover and realized he received an excellent increment but no promotion.
+He almost wept.
+The MD was out of station, and our hero had sleepless nights, avoiding people in the office; whoever he saw seemed to be asking, 'Hey, what happened?'"

-Finally, he took an appointment with MD and asked him,
+Finally, he took an appointment with the MD and asked him,

-Hero: "Sir, how was my performance in the peformance review year"?
+Hero: "Sir, how was my performance in the performance review year?"

-Hero: "Do you think that I deserved Promotion?
+Hero: "Do you think that I deserved a promotion?"

-MD : Therefore identify your subordinate, prepare / develop them to occupy your chair, come to me then, you would see your promotion letter get typed.
+MD: "Therefore, identify your subordinate, prepare/develop them to take over your role.
+Come to me then, and you will see your promotion letter typed."

-Therefore, your growth depends on your subordinates' growth.
-Unless and until you develop your fellow teammates, don't even think of promotion, just because you have put in 17 years (or even more so) of service in the same grade.
+Your growth depends on your subordinates' growth.
+Unless you develop your fellow teammates, do not expect a promotion simply because you have served for 17 years (or more) in the same grade.

 Balaji